How To Make Wine Less Sweet

 One simple yet effective way to reduce the sweetness of wine is to dilute it with water.
 This method works best with intensely sweet wines.
 By adding a small amount of water to your wine, you can effectively decrease the overall sweetness.
 For those who prefer a bit of effervescence, sparkling water can be used instead.
 This method allows for a more gradual reduction in sweetness while adding a refreshing fizz to your wine.

-See also How To Make Strong Homemade Wine
+See also How Do I Make A White Wine Sauce

 Blending with Dry Wine